lsasubilli/rapidfire-sft-experiment/README.md

 ### 1) TensorBoard — Train Loss across all 8 runs
 <img src="./screenshots/tensorboard_TRAIN_LOSS.png" width="950" />

 ### 2) TensorBoard — Loss across all 8 runs
 <img src="./screenshots/tensorboard_LOSS.png" width="950" />

 **What this shows**
-- All runs **learn** (loss decreases), but at different rates and final values.
+- All runs **learn** (training loss consistently decreases), confirming that each configuration is trainable under the same step and compute budget.
+- Different convergence speeds highlight the impact of **model choice, prompt formatting, and LoRA capacity** on optimization dynamics.
-- **Run 2 and Run 4** converge to the **lowest training loss**, indicating stronger fit under identical step budgets.
+- **Run 2 and Run 4** reach the **lowest final training loss**, suggesting stronger fit to the training slice under identical conditions.
-- Higher-final-loss runs (e.g., Runs 5/7) likely reflect weaker config choices for this tiny slice.
+- Runs with higher final loss (e.g., Runs 5/7) indicate weaker or less stable configuration choices for this small dataset, rather than logging or runtime issues.

 ---